peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

 The flags that are set from converting numbers according to this arithmetic context.
-If.  `HasFlags`  is false, this value will be 0.
+If  `HasFlags`  is false, this value will be 0.
+This value is a combination of bit fields.
+To retrieve a particular flag, use the AND operation on the return value of this method.
+For example:  `(this.Flags & EContext.FlagInexact) !=
+            0`  returns  `true`  if the Inexact flag is set.

 ### HasExponentRange